intelligent-soft-robots/o80/paper/paper.md

 - methods for specifying via commands either full desired state trajectories or partial trajectories relying on interpolation.
 - interpolations methods based on specified duration, speed, or number of server iterations.
-- methods for either queuing or interrupting trajectories
+- methods for either queuing or interrupting trajectories.
 - frontend methods for setting commands that are either blocking or non blocking.
 - frontend methods for retrieving sensory data that request the latest available information, sensor information corresponding to a specific past server iteration, or the full history of sensory information.
-- client processes and the server processes that run asynchronuously or synchronously.
-Synchronization method may be based on a fixed desired frequency set for the server, or may be setup by the client process ("bursting mode").
+- client processes and the server processes that run asynchronously or synchronously.

+Synchronizations method may be based on a fixed desired frequency set for the server, or may be set up by the client process ("bursting mode").

 o80 library may be considered complex as it is versatile and can be used in the context of a wide range of control strategies.
 Yet, the objective of o80 is to provide robot users with a simple Python API.
-For this purpose, o80 provides convenience method for generating application tailored Python bindings.
-The expected usage is that an expert o80 user develop the template classes and a task/robot specific python API which hides the complexities related to interprocess communication and synchronization.
+For this purpose, o80 provides convenience functions for generating application tailored Python bindings.
+The expected usage is that an expert developer uses o80 to design the python API that will hide to end users the complexities related to interprocess communication and synchronization.
 Scientists may then use this simplified API to design new robotic experiments.
-In this sense, o80 aims to be toolbox for creating customized Python APIs.
+In this sense, o80 aims to be a toolbox for creating customized Python APIs.
 Generation of Python bindings via the o80 API is based on pybind11 [@pybind11].

 # Modular Implementation